hodcroftlab/covariants/docs/Adding and Editing Content.md

 `index.tsx` is the main page, it's URL is `/`.

-Next.js, bu convention, has a few special "pages" starting with "_".
+Next.js, by convention, has a few special "pages" starting with "_".

 Currently, files in `web/src/pages/` are pretty empty and simply another component, so that all the React code actually lives in `web/src/components`.